Are there recommended ways to configure and use my HIDS?

 No. You only need to attend the training once.

-It is recommended that administrators include IT Security in alerts that are sent from their HIDS so that the IT Security Office (ITSO) is aware of issues and can be better prepared to help in the event of an attack or compromise.
+It is recommended that administrators include the Office of Information Security (OIS) in alerts that are sent from their HIDS so that the OIS is aware of issues and can be better prepared to help in the event of an attack or compromise.
 The no-cost training module will help you configure that option.

 Host-based Intrusion Detection monitors the system for unauthorized changes to files and alerts the administrator of suspicious activity.

 By running a host-based intrusion detection system, you satisfy the requirement and do not need to run a new HIDS.
-Please contact the IT Security Office (ITSO) to file an exception.
+Please contact the Office of Information Security (OIS) to file an exception.